EquiMed logo.

 Description

-Horses have a unique structure called a guttural pouch.
-This passageway, analagous to the eustachian tube in humans, runs from the inside of the mouth to the inner ear.
 The horse also has a group of bones inside the nostril called the turbinate bones.
-These structures play an important role in filtering and regulating the flow, temperature, and pressure of air and blood as they enter either the lungs or the brain.
-Unfortunately, they can become infected, injured, or invaded by tumors.
+These structures combined play an important role in filtering and regulating the flow, temperature, and pressure of air and blood as they enter the horse's lungs and brain.
+Unfortunately, these passageways can become infected, injured, or invaded by tumors.

-Horses that have guttural pouch tympany are born with a defect that causes the pharyngeal opening of the eustachian tube to act like a one-way valve.
+Horses that have guttural pouch tympany are born with a defect that causes the pharyngeal opening of the guttural pouch to act like a one-way valve.
 Air can get in, but cannot get out.
 Although this defect usually occurs in just one pouch, it can affect both.
 Most cases are noted within the first few days of a foal's life.
 The condition may have a genetic component and has been linked to some Arabian and Hanoverian bloodlines.

 Symptoms